firebolt-db/godocs/docs/sql_reference/information-schema/object-privileges.md

 You can use the `information_schema.object_privileges` view to return information about permissions granted to each role.
 You can use a `SELECT` query to return information about each privilege as shown in the example below.

+To view information about permissions granted to the role, the user must have any [role privileges]({% link Guides/security/rbac.md %}#role), ownership of the role, or ownership of the object to which the role is granted.

 ```sql
 SELECT
   *